BerkeleyLibrary/willa/README.rst

     The default directory to store files retrieved from TIND.

 ``RUN_OLLAMA_TESTS``
     Set to ``true`` to run the Ollama tests.
-Should only be run if Ollama is running.
+Should only be set if Ollama is running.